Frequently Asked Questions

 • Less than 2 weeks — no refunds will be issued.

 In the rare event that WI cancels a trip, or we are unable to serve you, all fees are immediately refunded, including the deposit.
 Unfortunately, we cannot be responsible for personal expenses such as airline tickets.
 To protect your investment in your travel plans we recommend purchasing travel insurance.
 Information on travel insurance is included in your trip confirmation packet.
 If after registering you wish to switch trips, you may do so subject to availability.
 Fees may apply.

 Under certain circumstances, such as death of a family member, change in health status, loss of employment, etc., we may make exceptions to our refund policies.
 Please let us know immediately if your plans change!

 Do you offer financial aid?

 Absolutely - we believe the opportunity to enjoy the outdoors should be available to everyone.
 To keep our programs as financially accessible as possible, each year we raise funds to support need-based scholarships.
 Certain restrictions apply.
-Financial aid is typically not available for international trips.
+Financial aid is available for a select number of trips only and typically not available for international trips.
 Click here to apply for financial aid.
-This website also shows a list of trips that are eligible for financial aid.
+This website also shows a list of trips that are currently eligible for financial aid.
 Check back often, as this list is updated regularly!